Frequently Asked Questions

 No. Insurance and the options you choose are completely your decision.
 Many renters utilize their own coverage for their camping car rental and this is acceptable with us, however it is the renter’s responsibility to be aware of what their policy covers.
 If you decline our optional insurance products, the risk falls on you to ensure you have appropriate coverage from elsewhere or be prepared to cover the cost of any damages or claims.
 Please see our insurance page for further information on our optional insurance products to reduce your liability.
 Renters are fully liable for the travel van whilst under the rental contract unless you purchase our Collision Damage Waiver.

 Can we park our car at your depot while we travel? ↓

-Sorry, we do not offer parking at our depots.
+Nope and nor would you want to.
 We recommend utilizing public transit, rideshare, a friend or taxi to reach us or if you’re a superhero, spread your wings and fly.
 Please google search “long term parking” along with your pick up city and you will find several sites that provide great information on parking lots near our depots that might work for you.
 Here is a link to one example: https://www.parkingpanda.com/

 Can we bring our pet? ↓

 We allow well-behaved dogs to travel in our vans for a non-refundable $65.00 pet fee.
 All pet hair must be removed from the van prior to returning the van and we’ll do a deeper clean after that.
 Should any damages occur due to the pet, the renter is fully liable for the cost of repairs.
 If pet hair isn’t removed, we may charge you an additional cleaning fee.
 We do not allow pets to go up in the rooftop tents in our Hotel class of vans.
 We do not allow cats or other pets in our vans.

 What bedding is included with my camper rental? ↓